Identifying Insurance Needs for SaaS Companies

 Younger SaaS startups that are still in the process of developing their product, acquiring users, and raising capital should focus on establishing their insurance foundation with the following coverages:

-• General Liability & Property Insurance: Before considering more advanced insurance products, most businesses first need general liability insurance.
-The general liability policy provides coverage for operating risks faced by most businesses arising from the day-to-day operations that may cause injury to a third-party.
-In addition, purchasing a property policy will protect your company’s physical assets against loss or damage resulting from fire, water damage, theft, and other perils including related loss of revenue.
+- General Liability & Property Insurance: Before considering more advanced insurance products, most businesses first need general liability insurance.
+The general liability policy provides coverage for operating risks faced by most businesses arising from day-to-day operations that may cause injury to a third party.
+In addition, purchasing a property policy will protect your company’s physical assets against loss or damage resulting from fire, water damage, theft, and other perils, including related loss of revenue.

 Once your SaaS company has an existing user base and stable revenue, the following coverages need to be added:

-• Technology Errors & Omissions (E&O) Insurance: SaaS products are considered to be services by insurance providers.
+- Technology Errors & Omissions (E&O) Insurance: SaaS products are considered services by insurance providers.
 This is why technology E&O insurance is one of the most important insurance products for SaaS companies.
 This insurance policy will cover liability and property losses a customer incurs from any errors or omissions related to the services offered by your software.

-• Cyber Liability Insurance: A cyber insurance policy will cover the costs associated with data breaches and cyber attacks including any violations of breach notification laws or your privacy policies.
-These costs include notification, public relations, and credit monitoring expenses, as well as civil damages.
+- Cyber Liability Insurance: A cyber insurance policy will cover the costs associated with data breaches and cyber attacks including any violations of breach notification laws or your privacy policies.
+These costs include notification, public relations, credit monitoring expenses, and civil damages.
 Most policies will also provide access to cyber forensics experts after the breach to understand how it happened and what can be done to make sure that the issues don’t repeat.
-The cyber liability and tech E&O policies are typically combined to respond to a complex set of product and data risks technology companies commonly face.
+The cyber liability and tech E&O policies are typically combined to respond to complex product and data risks technology companies commonly face.

-• Commercial Crime: Crime insurance policies provide protection from crime-related issues by both company employees and third parties.
+- Commercial Crime: Crime insurance policies protect from crime-related issues by both company employees and third parties.
 For SaaS companies, a crime policy would cover both physical and electronic losses of money, securities, or property arising from criminal activities.

 Highly-Publicized Examples of Insurance at Work for SaaS Companies